 Unlike many thermophilic (heat-loving) prokaryotes Thermus is not in the Domain Archaea but is a genus in the Domain Bacteria.
 Along with one other genus Thermus forms a distinct and ancient lineage within the bacteria.

-Thermus aquaticus cells are rod-shaped and sometimes filamentous, non-flagellated gram negative bacteria often occurring as filaments.
+Thermus aquaticus cells are rod-shaped, non-flagellated gram negative bacteria often occurring as filaments.
 Gram negative bacteria have a peptidoglycan cell wall layer sandwiched between an inner and outer phospholipid membrane.

 Sex and reproduction

 Like all bacteria, Thermus are not sexual, but they are capable of exchanging genetic material by other means.